the-road-to-learn-react/the-road-to-learn-react-portuguese/manuscript/chapter4.md

 * Defina a interface de _PropTypes_ para o componente _Search_
 * Adicione e atualize as interfaces de _PropTypes_ quando você adicionar ou alterar componentes nos próximos capítulos
 * Leia mais sobre [React PropTypes][10]

+## Debugging with React Developer Tools

+This last section presents to you a helpful tool, generaly used to inspect and debug you React applications. **React Developer Tools** lets you inspect the React component hierarchy, component props and state.
+It comes as a browser extension (for Chrome and Firefox, at the moment) and as a standalone app (that works with other environments).

+Once installed, the extension icon will light up on the websites using React.
+On such websites, you will see a tab called "React" in your browser's developer tools.

+Let's try it on our Hacker News application.
+On most browsers, a quick way to bring up the _dev tools_ is to right-click on the page and than hit Inspect.
+Do it when your applications is loaded, then hit the "React" tab.
+You should see its elements (component instances in the DOM) hierarchy, being `<App>` the root element.
+If you expand it, you will find your `<Search>`, `<Table>` and `<Button>` elements, as well.

+The extension shows on the side pane the component's state and props for the selected element.
+For instance, if you click on `<App>`, you will see that the component has no props, but it already has a state.
+A very straightforward debugging technique is to monitor your application's state changing because of user's interaction.

+First, you need to check the "Highlight Updates" option (usually above the elements tree).
+Second, you can type another search term the input field.

 {pagebreak}